microsoft/vscode-prompt-tsx/README.md

 #### Passing Priority

-In some cases, you may have logical wrapper elements which container other elements which should share the parent's priority scope.
+In some cases, you may have logical wrapper elements which contain other elements which should share the parent's priority scope.
 You can use the `passPriority` attribute for this:

 ```tsx
 class MyContainer extends PromptElement {